microsoft/hands-on-lab-serverless/docs/workshop.md

     --resource-group <resource-group> \
     --location "westeurope"

-# 2. Go to the root of the downloaded app
+# 2. Go to the root of the downloaded app and install project dependencies
-cd serverless-workshop-demo

-# 3. Install project dependencies
 # You need to have NodeJS 18 installed
 npm install

-# 4. Build the Web App
+# 3. Build the Web App
 npm run swa:build

-# 5. Deploy the web app code into the Static Web App
+# 4. Deploy the web app code into the Static Web App
 # Replace <resource-group> with the name of your resource group
 # Back to the root repository
 npm run swa:deploy -- \